Creating labs with checker

 Another problem is that regexes can be hard to read if they are long or must often match whitespace.
 A “whitespace” is a character that is a space character, tab character, newline, or return character.

-Our solution is that we preprocess the regular expressions to make them easier to enter and read.
+Our solution is that we preprocess the regular expressions in a lab to make them easier to enter and read.

 By default, the regex pattern for each correct answer and each hint is preprocessed as follows: